Articles LaTeX math mode

 Display Math Mode

-For equations that deserve their own spotlight:
+For equations that deserve their own line:

-% Using \[ \] (recommended):
+% Using \[ \] (the recommended form):

 \[\int_{-\infty}^{\infty} e^{-x^2} dx = \sqrt{\pi}\]

-% Using equation environment (for numbering):
+% Using the equation environment (numbered):

 \begin{equation}